 About Alicia Patterson

-I am one of those lucky people who discovered my interest and capacity for supporting others early in my life.
-From a young age, I found myself deeply involved in the work of human connection, relationships, and human growth and development.
-I’ve always been a seeker of truths.
-I enjoy the human relationship and find that a safe relational presence is invaluable and sometimes scarce but so needed in our world today.
-In the modern world, the therapeutic relationship is one of the ways we get that primal need met.
+I am one of the lucky people who discovered my interest and capacity for supporting others early in my life.
+From a young age, I found myself deeply involved in a variety of professional experiences centered around human connection, relationships, and growth & development.
+I’ve always been a seeker of truths and was raised by two people with strong work ethics in human services in the Washington D.C. sector.
+I enjoy the realm of human relationship and find that a safe relational presence is invaluable, sometimes scarce, and so needed in our world today.
+In the modern world, the therapeutic relationship is one of the ways we get this basic need met.

 ”Faith cannot be justified, it’s impossible.
-Faith means, I don’t know and yet I have to move forward.
+Faith means, I don’t know and yet I must move forward.
 The world as we knew it is changing and has changed.
-Maybe that’s not a bad thing, but the questions and pace of life have quickened as evolution continues.
+Maybe that’s not a bad thing, but the questions and pace of life have quickened.
 The only thing that will effectively deal with this collective situation is the willingness to move forward into surrender.
 Even once we’ve surrendered, we are not finished until we take action.
 In the face of complete uncertainty, faith is the ability to take action.
 This faith is a choice we have to make.” - Phil Stutz

-My journey toward private practice has been in the making since my first experiences working in public service as a young adult.
-Thanks to the values instilled in me as a young person, I hold a strong work ethic and high standard of professionalism and caregiving.
-I’ve been working in human services, student & client care, within the medical, educational & mental health systems in various ways since 2008.
-I love what I do and am still fulfilled after almost 20 years of working in the service field.
-I’ve been in the field of psychology since 2011, fully licensed since 2016, and working in a private practice setting since 2013.
+My journey toward private practice began with my first experiences working in multiple sectors of public service as a young adult.
+Thanks to the values instilled in me as a young person, I hold a high standard of professionalism and client care.
+I’ve been working in human services within the medical, educational & mental health systems in various ways since 2008.
+I truly love what I do and am still fulfilled after almost 20 years of working in direct client care.
+I plan to be in it for the long haul and I believe humanity needs it more than ever.
+I’ve been in the field of psychology since 2010, licensed & credentialed since 2016, and working in a private practice setting on top of extensive experience “within the system”, since 2013.

 How I Work:

-I work in partnership with my clients, collaborating to forge a path toward growth.
-This is unique for everyone.
-While you bring your expertise about yourself and your life into therapy, I bring my experience and a wide variety of training and skills to each session.
-I am forever a student, always studying so I can keep growing and honing my skills.
+I work in partnership with clients, collaborating to forge a path toward growth.
+This looks different for everyone.
+While you bring your expertise about yourself and your life to our work, I bring my experience and a wide variety of training and skills to our time together.
+There is no one formula that works for every person.
+I pride myself on attuning to you and bringing what I find will be most valuable for your situation and needs.
+I am forever a student, always studying so I can keep growing my capacity and my skills.

 Send Me A Message